-Doing Business 2014 Data Notes
+Doing Business 2015 Data Notes

 The indicators presented and analyzed in Doing Business measure business regulation and the protection of property rights—and their effect on businesses, especially small and medium-size domestic firms.
-First, the indicators document the complexity of regulation, such as the number of procedures to start a business or to register and transfer commercial property.
+First, the indicators document the complexity of regulation, such as the number of procedures to start a business or to register a transfer of commercial property.
 Second, they gauge the time and cost to achieve a regulatory goal or comply with regulation, such as the time and cost to enforce a contract, go through bankruptcy or trade across borders.
-Third, they measure the extent of legal protections of property, for example, the protections of investors against looting by company directors or the range of assets that can be used as collateral according to secured transactions laws.
+Third, they measure the extent of legal protections of property, for example, the protections of minority investors against looting by company directors or the range of assets that can be used as collateral according to secured transactions laws.
 Fourth, a set of indicators documents the tax burden on businesses.
 Finally, a set of data covers different aspects of employment regulation.
-The 11 sets of indicators measured in Doing Business were added over time, and the sample of economies expanded (table 21.1).
+The 11 sets of indicators measured in Doing Business were added over time, and the sample of economies and cities expanded (table 1).

 The Doing Business methodology offers several advantages.
 It is transparent, using factual information about what laws and regulations say and allowing multiple interactions with local respondents to clarify potential misinterpretations of questions.
 Having representative samples of respondents is not an issue; Doing Business is not a statistical survey, and the texts of the relevant laws and regulations are collected and answers checked for accuracy.
 The methodology is inexpensive and easily replicable, so data can be collected in a large sample of economies.
 Because standard assumptions are used in the data collection, comparisons and benchmarks are valid across economies.
 Finally, the data not only highlight the extent of specific regulatory obstacles to business but also identify their source and point to what might be reformed.